Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/docs/option_2/README.md

 |[update_from_git_to_ws.ps1](../../src/option_2/update_from_git_to_ws.ps1)|Script to create Fabric workspace and sync assets from source control (local git branch) to the workspace.|
 |[update_from_ws_to_git.ps1](../../src/option_2/update_from_ws_to_git.ps1)|Script to update the local repository from item defintions in the Fabric workspace.|

+> Note: to avoid committing secrets to your remote branch, make sure to ignore changes to the local version of your `params.psd1` file

 ### DevOps Pipelines

 Create Build (CI) and Release (CD) pipelines from the [yml definitions provided in this sample](../../devops/option_2/).
 To do so, refer to the information in the [DevOps pipeline readme](../../devops/option_2/README.md).